missing-semester/missing-semester/_2020/potpourri.md

 instantiate VMs with a simple `vagrant up`.
 [Docker](https://www.docker.com/) is conceptually similar but it uses containers instead.

-You can rent virtual machines on the cloud, and it's a nice way to get instant access to:
+You can also rent virtual machines on the cloud, and it's a nice way to get instant access to:

 - A cheap always-on machine that has a public IP address, used to host services